srinivasan-infy/CapstoneProject/README.md

 ## Header 2
 ### Header 3

-This is an example of a footnote reference[^1].
-You can add multiple references[^2].
+This is an example of a footnote reference[^one].
+You can add multiple references[^two].

-[^1]: This is the first footnote.
+[^one]: This is the first footnote.
 Footnotes are a great way to provide additional context without cluttering the main text.
-[^2]: This is the second footnote.
+[^two]: This is the second footnote.
 You can include links, formatting, or additional explanations.

 # Unordered List